brhannan/sl-ksp/README.md

 - Simulate the model.
 - Check the KSP window.
 Accept the kRPC connection request if a kRPC prompt appears.
-- Press the Launch button in the Simulink model.
+- Go back to the Simulink window and press the Launch button.
 - Watch the altimeter climb.
-Landing is left as an exercise for the reader.
-(Note to self: add lander logic.)
+- Landing is left as an exercise for the reader.

 ## Creating custom models with KSP Toolbox blocks